 In 2017 and again in 2019, NCRCC member Walt Wosko was invited to and competed in the world-renowned Top Gun World Championship (team scale category) in Florida with his SNJ Texan.

 In 2020, the COVID-19 pandemic significantly impacted club activities as federal, state, and local safety guidelines limited groups from congregating.
 Nonetheless, the “Web Team” (Leo Nordell, Ola Nordell, and Stan Kulesa) unveiled a new club website with a range of embellished capabilities while leveraging much from the former website.
-NCRCC also used the lull to refresh the club by-laws.
-Membership exceeded 190 in 2020.
+NCRCC also used the lull to kick off a project to refresh the club by-laws.
+Membership reached close to 200 in 2020.

 NCRCC has coordinated regular indoor electric flying under the tutelage of Irv Thurrott and Bob Spooner at Sports World in East Windsor and at Star Hill Family Athletic Center in Tolland.